openworm/muscle_model/README.md

 ### 2.1 Simulation of muscle cell ion channels

 The muscle model contains NeuroML2 descriptions of the ion channels in the muscle cell.
-To create and run LEMS simulations of these ion channels, first install the BlueBrainProjectShowcase code and its dependencies as follows:
+To create and run LEMS simulations of these ion channels, first install the dependencies as follows:

 ````
 INSTALLDIR=~/git